 Unless a manufacturer has a comprehensive understanding of their responsibilities and how to meet them, they should seek expert advice to reduce ambiguity on CE marking requirements.
-BM TRADA is a Notified Body with long expertise in construction products and its experts can provide in-depth advice and support in working through the details of the AVCP systems with the manufacturer.
+BM TRADA has a long experience in construction products product marking (certification) and its experts can provide in-depth advice and support in working through the details of the AVCP systems with the manufacturer.
 To have a successful outcome, it is much easier if the conversation is started early in a product’s life-cycle so that any design requirements necessary to meet the applicable standard can be built into the product from day one of the design process.
 This will not only prevent delays but can guard against the significant costs associated with product modifications or repeat testing.

 How does Brexit affect CE marking?

-Depending on the outcome of the negotiations, there is a possibility that UK Conformity Assessed (UKCA) marking will be introduced at the end of the transition period for construction products being placed on the UK market that are currently CE marked.
+Since the end of the transition period, there have been two new product certification marks introduced: UK Conformity Assessed (UKCA) marking and UKNI marking for construction products being placed on the UK market that are currently CE marked.
 Products that are CE marked will still be accepted on the UK market after but only for a limited time.
-The government will consult and give businesses notice before this arrangement ends.
+CE marking is still applicable in the European Union.

-If you would like to find out more about CE marking or request a quote, please contact us.
+If you would like to find out more about UKCA, UKNI or CE marking or request a quote, please contact us.